core-wg/oscore/draft-ietf-core-object-security.md

 A client receiving a response containing the Object-Security option SHALL perform the following steps:

-1. Process outer Block options according to {{RFC7959}}, until all blocks of the protected CoAP message have been received, see {{block-options}}.
+1. Process outer Block options according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, see {{block-options}}.

 2. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{app-compression}}).
 If the response is a CON message and either the decompression or the COSE message fails to decode, then the client SHALL send an empty ACK back and stop processing the response.
 If the response is a NON message and any of the previous conditions appear, then the client SHALL simply stop processing the response.